MockyAbstract/Mocky/README.md

 Mocky is currently hosted on [Clever-Cloud](https://www.clever-cloud.com/en/).

-> Clever Cloud helps companies and IT professionals to achiveve software delivery faster, reduce their feedback loop, focus on their core value and stop worrying about their hosting infrastructure by providing a solution for application sustainability.
+> Clever Cloud helps companies and IT professionals to achieve software delivery faster, reduce their feedback loop, focus on their core value and stop worrying about their hosting infrastructure by providing a solution for application sustainability.

 ## Contributors